Not to change the world.

 To be a lighthouse in it.

-During this time I met and married my wife.
-From Arc, I moved to CadLink — the backbone of the entire Cadwell ecosystem — and became Product Quality Test Lead in 2025, still the work I've always done, now with a team to lead.
-I stepped into political service as treasurer of the Franklin County Republican party, because politics is downstream from culture, and culture is built by people who show up.
-I started using AI and am building faster, at higher quality, across more domains than I could before.
-My wife and I want to start a family — a road that has turned out harder and more expensive than we expected.
-That hasn't changed where we're headed.
+I moved from Arc to CadLink and became Product Quality Test Lead in 2025 — the same work I've always done, now with a team to lead.
+I stepped into political service as treasurer of the Franklin County Republican party, because politics is downstream from culture and culture is built by people who show up.

-What I've learned is that you can't change the world — but you can change yourself, and that change ripples outward in ways you can't predict or control.
-The most honest thing I can do is live as fully as possible.
 Not for fame.
 Not for wealth.
 For my wife, for the family to come, for the people around me, for my God.
 I'm not trying to change the world.
 I'm trying to build a life worth pointing toward — and trusting that if the light is real, people will find their own way to it.

 Software Quality